-Two UBC courses are deemed equivalent to each other if they share 100% of the learning objectives and course content.
-The statement that UBC Course A is equivalent to UBC course B means either course can be used interchangeably for the following:
+Two UBC courses are deemed equivalent to each other if they can be used interchangeably for academic requirements, pre- or co-requisites, and grade replacement.
+The statement that UBC a. completing "Course A" satisfies all academic requirements the same way that "Course B" satisfies these requirements

+Course A is equivalent to UBC course B means either course can be used interchangeably for the following:

-- a) academic requirement: Completing course A satisfies all academic requirements the same way that course B satisfies these requirements; - b) enrollment prerequisite: completing course A satisfies all prerequisites or corequisites the same way as course B; and - c) grade replacement: the grade for course A is used in place of a grade for course B.
+1. academic requirement

+2. enrollment prerequisite

+a. completing "Course A" satisfies all prerequisites or corequisites the same way as "Course B"

+3. grade replacement

+a. the grade for "Course A" is used in place of a grade for "Course B"